mpnkhan/empathylab/README.md

      In conclusion, setting up an accessibility lab requires careful planning and consideration of the purpose, space, equipment, and testing procedures.
 By following the steps outlined above, you can create a lab that gives a real touch and feel of how people with disabilities interact with web and mobile devices.

-## YouTube embed example

-The YouTube URL of the video is https://www.youtube.com/watch?v=JLMbpiywVxQ.

-Here is how to embed a clickable preview: